 What's the solution to this problem?

 Become aware of your compulsive mind, and take a few minutes every day to seek out and enjoy silence.
-Sit down and focus on your breath - breathe in and breathe out, and when you become aware that your attention has wandered, simply return it to your breath.
+Sit down and focus your attention on your breath - breathe in and breathe out, and when you become aware that your attention has wandered, simply return it to your breath.
 Notice and return, over and over again.
 This is the essence of mindfulness and meditation, and consistently doing this exercise will start you down the path of seeing that you are not your mind, and you are not your thoughts.

 In addition to cultivating awareness of your compulsive mind, make an effort to step away from the technology - even if it's just for small amounts of time.
 Put the phone on silent, turn off the monitor, or close the laptop; spend a few minutes enjoying your surroundings and the present moment.
 Go for a walk, and leave your devices at home.